Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2020 entry

-You will learn through a stimulating mixture of lectures, laboratory work, tutorials, practical exercises and computational classes, as well as undertaking assigned coursework, problem solving and projects.
+You’ll learn through a stimulating mixture of lectures, laboratory work, tutorials, practical exercises and computational classes, as well as carrying out assigned coursework, problem solving and projects.

-Computers are used extensively, as teaching aids via self-learning packages, in the laboratory for experimental control and data analysis, in modelling of physical problems and for effective communication.
+Computers are used extensively, as teaching aids through self-learning packages, in the laboratory for experimental control and data analysis, in modelling of physical problems and for effective communication.